 Email This Recipe To Me!

-Make these Gluten-Free Turnovers using my new gluten-free pastry flour!
+These Gluten-Free Turnovers turned out so flaky using my new gluten-free pastry flour!

-There isn’t much to show, since you are just mixing flours and starches, but I always find step-by-step directions to be helpful.
+There is not much to show since you are just combining the flours and starches, but I always find step-by-step directions to be helpful.

 Step 1: Add all the flour and starches to a large mixing bowl.
 Add in the xanthan gum.